 You can set the way you want to generate your SEO title in the Search Appearance section of Yoast SEO.
 If you do that, all your post titles will be generated similarly.
-But, as described above, you can also edit the SEO title separately for a post.
-In the next paragraph we’ll explain in which cases you’d want to do that.
+But, as described above, you can also edit this title separately for a post.
+In the next paragraph, we’ll explain in which cases you’d want to do that.

 Should you edit the SEO title?

 Personally, I never edit the SEO title of a separate post.
 I write a post and choose a title suitable for people already on our site and people who see the snippet in the search engines.
 The settings to automatically generate titles in our Yoast SEO install are – of course – fine.

 If I want to adapt my title, maybe because I forgot to use the focus keyword in the title of my post, I always alter the post’s title.
 The SEO title will change along with that.
 For posts like this, this works fine.
-However, if you sell a product for example, the post or page title might not be the best SEO title.
+However, if you sell a product, the post or page title might not be the best title to adopt.
 Perhaps you would like to mention the price of the product in your SEO title, but not in the H1 of your page.
-In these cases, editing the SEO title is necessary.
+In these cases, editing this title is necessary.

 How do you edit the SEO title?